Aeroluna/LunaCoopMod/README.md

 - Fixed an issue where Ascendant shadow trail model didn't scale with the Ascendant (noticeable with Power Overwhelming).
 - Restored missing beam effect on Ascendant's Psionic Orb.
 - Added a visual effect to Mothership's Mass Teleport ability.
+- Changed Mothership Mass Teleport ability to teleport to the unit's current location instead of its location when the ability was cast.

 yeah.